malotte/rfzone/README.md

 tellstick uses a config file where the devices to control are specified.<br/>
 Default file is ["tellstick/priv/tellstick.conf"](https://github.com/malotte/tellstick/blob/master/priv/tellstick.conf).<br/>
+The device for the tellstick usb pin is also specified in this file.

 Arguments to the erlang applications are specified in "tellstick/rel/files/sys.config" that is created by rebar create_node and should be configured before rebar generate.
 An example can be found in ["sys.config"](https://github.com/malotte/tellstick/blob/master/sys.config).<br/>

 #### Building using rebar